auto-code-etri/autocode/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-The project provides two main functionalities:
+This project provides a code generation environment.

 ### Code Generation